Advanced NFL model reveals Chargers vs. Commanders picks, score prediction

 Two teams looking to get back in the win column square off in NFL Week 5 as the Washington Commanders travel out West to face the Los Angeles Chargers.
 The Commanders are 2-2 after suffering a 34-27 loss to the Atlanta Falcons in Week 4, but got good news that Jayden Daniels could return under center in Week 5.
 Meanwhile, Justin Herbert and the Chargers are coming off of their first loss of the season, falling 21-18 to rookie Jaxson Dart and the New York Giants.

 Kickoff from SoFi Stadium is set for 4:25 p.m.
 ET.
-Los Angeles is a 2.5-point favorite in the latest Commanders vs. Chargers odds from SportsLine consensus, while the over/under for total points scored is 47.5.
+Los Angeles is a 2.5-point favorite in the latest Commanders vs. Chargers odds from SportsLine consensus, while the over/under for total points scored is 47.
+The Chargers are -158 money line favorites (risk $158 to win $100), while the Commanders are +133 underdogs.
 Before making any Chargers vs. Commanders picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Commanders vs. Chargers at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: